 About the Editor

-Alexander R. Wilcox Cheek is an Assistant Professor of Design and Information Systems at Carnegie Mellon University.
+Alexander R. Wilcox Cheek is a designer and faculty member at Carnegie Mellon University.
 His work centers on the design of information, products, and services through human-centered research methods.
 He also teaches design theory in the context of environments and human experience.

 About the Site Developer